evolvingstuff/vdw2/content/posts/vitamin-d-facts-and-myths.md

 1. Oil-based vitamin D is best, since vitamin D disolves in fat (Controversy  - see [Oil-based Vitamin D3 has the worst bioavailability – April 2014](/posts/oil-based-vitamin-d3-has-the-worst-bioavailability)

-1. Meat has little vitamin D (FALSE as of 2014 - there is a <a href="/posts/form-of-vitamin-d-in-many-meats" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 5173">form of vitamin D in many meats</a> which has been processed by a liver, and works just fine for humans
+1. Meat has little vitamin D (FALSE as of 2014 - there is a [form of vitamin D in many meats](/tags/form-of-vitamin-d-in-many-meats.html) which has been processed by a liver, and works just fine for humans

 ### This list served as inspiration for [VitaminDWiki provides answers to Vitamin D questions](/posts/vitamindwiki-provides-answers-to-vitamin-d-questions)